Anurag07-07/Learning_Devops/Commonrepo/readme.md

 Change name to @npm_username/dir_name npm publish --access=public npm pack to see all that you have sent
-Before Puslish Again change the version
+Before Publish Again change the version